A wildfire is seen burning in Argentina's Patagonia region.

 President Milei responded forcefully, accusing those spreading the claims of exploiting Jews and Israel to attack his administration.
 “I don’t think it was a coincidence,” he said.
 “They use Israel and the Jews to attack the government, and it got completely out of hand.”

-Mauro Berenstein, president of the Delegación de Asociaciones Israelitas Argentinas (DAIA), told Clarín that accusing “two Israelis” without evidence was “irresponsible and dangerous.”
+Mauro Berenstein, president of the Delegación de Asociaciones Israelitas Argentinas (DAIA), said that accusing “two Israelis” without evidence was “irresponsible and dangerous.”
 He stressed that such claims fuel stigma and hatred, adding, “A lie is not an opinion.”

-Sabrina Ajmechet, a member of Argentina’s lower house from Milei’s party, La Libertad Avanza, said the accusation revealed clear intent.
+Sabrina Ajmechet — a Chamber of Deputies lawmaker from Milei’s party, La Libertad Avanza, and a member of CAM’s Latin American Legislators Against Antisemitism group — said the accusation revealed clear intent.
 She noted that no one would casually blame “two Spaniards” or “two Australians,” underscoring the antisemitic double standard at play.

 Read More: Los Angeles Wildfires Exploited to Scapegoat Jews and Israel and Promote Antisemitic Conspiracy Theories